-The FERC also regulates the issuance of securities by public utilities under the FPA provided the state commission does not.
+In addition, FERC regulates the issuance of securities by public utilities under the FPA in the event the applicable state commission does not.

-Our distribution and power supply members are subject to regulation by various federal, regional, state and local authorities with respect to the environmental effects of their operations.
+Our electric distribution and power supply members are subject to regulation by various federal, regional, state and local authorities with respect to the environmental effects of their operations.
 At the federal level, the U.S. Environmental Protection Agency ("EPA") from time to time proposes rulemakings that could force the electric utility industry to incur capital costs to comply with potential new regulations and possibly retire coal-fired generating capacity.
 Since there are only 11 states in which some or all electric cooperatives are subject to state regulatory oversight of their rates and tariffs, in most cases any associated costs of compliance can be passed on to cooperative consumers without additional regulatory approval.

 On June 19, 2019, the EPA issued the final Affordable Clean Energy ("ACE") rule.
-The ACE rule replaces the 2015 Clean Power Plan, which was stayed by the U.S. Supreme Court and never went into effect.
 Falling under Section 111(d) of the Federal Clean Air Act, the ACE rule addresses existing sources of emissions and sets a framework under which states should develop plans establishing standards of performance for their existing emissions sources and then submit those plans to the EPA for approval.
 States will have three years from the date of the final rule to prepare and submit a plan that establishes a standard of performance.
-It is expected that certain states and environmental groups will challenge the ACE rule in federal litigation.
+A coalition of 23 states, several local governments and several environmental organizations filed a lawsuit against the EPA challenging the ACE rule in the U.S. Court of Appeals for the D.C.
+Circuit.